DFE/MONK/doc/source/getting-started.rst

 Using the :py:class:`~monk_tf.devicetestcase.DeviceTestcase` automatically enables some of the features currently implemented in MONK.
-For example, your :term:`target device` will be rebooted and updated.
+For example, your :term:`target device <target vs development system>` will be rebooted and updated.
 Have a look at the source code of :py:mod:`~monk_tf.devicetestcase` if you are interested in more details.

 *********************
 Patching MONK Locally